 As Middlesex District Attorney, Donna will use all available resources to assist and protect victims and witnesses.

-Prosecutors make difficult decisions with scarce resources every single day.
-Mandatory penalties may offer an inviting shortcut.
-Over the past decades, at untold costs to communities of color, we have learned that mandatory minimums are not the answer.
+Over the past decades, at untold costs to communities of color, we have spent too long learning the same lesson: mandatory minimums make us less safe.
 Donna will advocate for the repeal of mandatory sentences and for the adoption of sentencing guidelines.
 During sentencing, identifying mitigating and aggravating circumstances that affect the disposition must be part of the conversation.
-We need meaningful sentencing guidelines standardized across the county.
 Until sentencing reforms are in place, Donna will lead an office of prosecutors trained to approach sentencing ethically and equitably, with a review of cases where mandatory minimums are charged when lesser charges may apply.

 As she did when she served as Chief of Professional Ethics & Integrity, Donna will build a meaningful conviction integrity program in Middlesex County, to review claims of actual innocence to be sure that justice has been done in every single case.
-Donna also will dedicate staff to objectively examine adverse decisions happening today, learning from missteps and near misses to develop concrete guidelines for prosecutors, to learn from these cases and improve prosecutions now.
-The goal of meaningful review is to build a culture of compliance, one where prosecutors continue to learn and grow, to build their professional judgment.
+Donna also will dedicate staff to objectively examine adverse decisions happening today, learning from missteps and near misses to improve concrete guidelines for prosecutors, to learn from these cases.

 Transparency in Use of Force Investigations